yngong/two_variable_gam/README.md

 - Yu-Nong Gong

 ## Acknowledgement
-- Research Center for Emerging Viral Infections, Chang Gung University, Taoyuan City, TAIWAN

-## License
+- This work was financially supported by the Research Center for Emerging Viral Infections from The Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE) in Taiwan and the Ministry of Science and Technology (MOST), Taiwan (MOST 110-2634-F-182-001、MOST 109-2327-B-182-002).